-Another direction point is feedback from various Lower Brazos Planning Region communities and agencies using the Lower Brazos Data Collection Survey, which was initiated in July 2021.
+Another direction point is feedback from various Lower Brazos Planning Region communities and agencies using the Lower Brazos Data Collection Survey, initiated in July 2021.
 The survey was sent out to all the pertinent jurisdictions in the Lower Brazos Planning Region (Cities, Counties, MUDs, LIDs, etc.).
 It included questions specifically designed to discern general goals that the entities would like to set or, at least, discern the benefits that the entities would like to see as a result of this Regional Flood Plan.
 Select questions were pulled from the Data Collection Survey to provide insight into the communities' needs.

-Questions and information from the Lower Brazos Planning Region's Data Collection Survey referenced in this section are shown in Appendix 3.2: Data Collection Responses for Chapter 3.
+Questions and information from the Lower Brazos Planning Region's Data Collection Survey referenced in this section are shown in Appendix 3.2.